Past Campaigns - Making London a Great Place to Grow Older

 Some areas have seen policy changes, but a question remains over whether practical changes to real life have taken effect.
 Other areas were ignored.
 In a city as fast-paced as London, it should be unsurprising that new challenges have presented themselves since 2012.
 Not everything is positive for older Londoners.
 Loneliness and social isolation remain an issue for older people in London, while poverty and equality are two more areas in which more needs to be done.

 Age UK London proposed that a Deputy Mayor or Mayoral Adviser to an Age Friendly London portfolio be appointed.
 We have called for a commitment to older people, from the candidates, throughout this manifesto.
 We ask them to listen to what older people want to say to them, and pledge to act on that.

-Older people have pointed out that changes are needed in housing, that more needs to be done to get them online, that London needs to become more ‘age friendly’ in terms of attitudes and that the physical environment can be modified and designed to be better to age in.
+Older people pointed out that changes are needed in housing, that more needs to be done to get them online, that London needs to become more ‘Age-friendly’ in terms of attitudes and that the physical environment can be modified and designed to be better to age in.
 In this manifesto we have identified three key areas, housing, digital inclusion and transport, that are of most importance to older Londoners where the Mayor can make a tangible difference and have written specific sections on them.
 We then move on to five more areas in which the Mayor of London will also be able to support older people.

 The hustings were attended by the four main mayoral candidates, Sian Berry, Green; Zac Goldsmith, Conservative; Sadiq Khan, Labour; and Caroline Pidgeon, Liberal Democrat.
 All four candidates produced exclusive articles for our blog too, take a look!